 Most of the time Mother Nature can be pretty boring: a hill here, a tree grove there, the occasional berry patch.
 Every once in a while the natural processes at work can meet at bizarre angles, forming landscapes that bewilder and beguile — Mother Nature’s believe-it-or-nots.
-With no further ado, we present the six most bizarre natural landscapes:
+With no further ado, we present the six most bizarre landscapes:

-Rio Tinto River, Spain
+The World’s 6 Most Bizarre Landscapes: Rio Tinto River, Spain

 The blood-red waters of the Rio Tinto River run through the mountainous terrain of Andalusia.
 The highly acidic, poisonous river – tainted by iron dissolved in the water – is the culmination of thousands of years of human mining.